cstaelin/Stats-Extension/README.md

 ## What is it?

-This package contains the NetLogo **stats extension**, which provides NetLogo with a tables for holding data gathered during runs, a number of statistical procedures to use on those data, and access to a number of useful distributions including the normal, students t, binomial, beta, gamma, Chi squared and ... distributions.
+This package contains the NetLogo **stats extension**, which provides NetLogo with a tables for holding data gathered during runs, a number of statistical procedures to use on those data, and access to a number of useful distributions including the normal, students t, binomial, beta, gamma, Chi squared distributions.
 Documentation of the features and use of the **stats extension** is found in the accompanying manual.

 [back to top](#netlogo-stats-extension)